r-valle/project0/README.md

 - results.html: List of the 5 latest matches
 - table.html: The current table of the Premier League 2020/21
 - gallery.html: The image gallery
+- interviews.html: A list of interviews with the Leicester City coach and footballers
 - about.html: A brief summary about the team
 - style.css: The project's stylesheet
 - variables.css: Common css variables generated using Sass